simon-mcmahon/FastAI-Notes/FastAI notes 30-10-2017.md

 ##### ReLU (most commonly used) (fast training, cheap maximum function)
 * max(0,z) (doesnt suffer from exploding gradient issue from exponentials)
-* dozen-100's of layer in neurl net
+* good for when there are dozens-100's of layer in neural net
+* Fixes the vanishing gradient problem (the small magitude of a gradient function which can lead to a very low rate of convergence in gradient decent algorithms).
 * back propogation needs to be able to go all the way back through many iterations and not run into exploding values.

 ##### Softmax (usually used in final layer)
 * (to select one more prevalent neuron than the others, reinforce these signals to make a decision).